[?] Subscribe To This Site

 Smoking in public places - permanent bans inevitably increasing.

-Covering smoking in public places debate, facts, and statistics
+Covering smoking in public places debate, facts and statistics

 Smoking in public places is an advanced battle field for anti-smoking campaigners.
 For years people who smoke have enjoyed un-interrupted smoking in public places.
 This has now apparently come to an end as fierce opposition readies for all-out sustained war.
 In the corridors of public policy making smoking bans in public places are taking shape.

-To demonstrate the extent of what's coming, scientific reports suggest the practice of creating separate smoking sections is not adequate.
+To demonstrate the extent of what's coming, scientific reports suggest the practice of creating separate smoking sections is not adequate nor effective.
 This is commonly found in airports and other public buildings.
 Smokers are enclosed in an aerated glass cubicle separate from the rest of the non-smoking public in the same building.
 According to researchers this still constitutes harmful smoking in public places.
 The harm emanates from secondhand smoke.

 The direction things are going is that only smoke-free buildings and public places will truly protect non-smokers from the dangers of secondhand and thirdhand smoke.

 Public calls to ban smoking in public places are becoming louder and politicians are listening.
 Reasons for banning smoking in public places go far beyond concerns of second hand smoking.
-Environmental issues have also surfaced which strength fuel the debate and the position why smoking in a public place should be banned.
+Environmental issues have also surfaced which strengthen and fuel the debate and the position why smoking in a public place should be banned.

 In the United States alone, an estimated 126 million people are exposed to second hand smoke through drifting smoke.
 Public place smoking increases the risk of lung cancer, heart disease and other respiratory ailments in involuntary smokers.